 Having worked in Northern California for 60 years, Kleinfelder has a significant amount of local knowledge.
 When possible, we used pre-existing geotechnical data and knowledge to reduce the number of borings and tests.
 This reduced time and costs for PG&E and accelerated their project schedules.
 In addition, to facilitate efficient and cost-effective decisions, we have proactively reviewed PG&E’s standard designs to ensure they meet required program needs.

-By using geophysics and our extensive database of pre-existing data to confirm ground conditions are as anticipated, and by considering changes in geologic formations instead of focusing only on towers over a set distance, we have been able to reduce the amount of field data acquisition.
+By using geophysics, our extensive database of pre-existing data, and considering changes in geologic formations instead of focusing only on towers over a set distance, we have been able to reduce the amount of field data acquisition.
+In one example, we reduced scoping by about a dozen borings and several days drilling, which reduced field costs by about $200,000.
 As a result of our success the client increased Kleinfelder’s work assignments by 28% from 2016 to 2019.